nocproject/noc/share/doc/en/ug/fm.rst

 During correlation process following decisions made:

-* Does Event be silently discarded?
+* Should Event be silently discarded?
+* Should Event be automatically closed or dropped?
+* Does event automatically close known event in the Event Window?
-* Does Event is just repeat of known Event in the Event Window?
+* Does event repeat already known event in the Event Window?
-* Does Event is caused by known Event in the Event Window?
-(Does Event has Root)
+* Does event caused by already known event in the Event Window (Has root cause)?
-* Does Event causing known Events in the Event Window?
-(Is Event a Root for other Events)
+* Does event cause already known event in the Event Window (Event is root cause)?

 Decisions are made considering Event Variables, extracted by Correlator.
 Root cause decisions are not permanent.
 Event may become a Root Cause or receive Root Cause with new events.